Taming-the-BEAST/Prior-selection/README.md

 ## Creating the analysis file with BEAUti

-We will use BEAUti to select the priors and starting values for our analysis and save these settings into a BEAST-readable XML file.
+We will use BEAUti to select the priors and starting values for our analysis and save these settings into a BEAST2 XML file.

 > Begin by starting **BEAUti2**.